Project types are used to define the different types of projects that you manage for reporting purposes.

 Project Template Tasks

-Once the project stages are listed, you can also add Tasks (optional).
+Once the project stage templates are created, you can also add Task templates (optional).

-To add a Task within a stage, clickAdd Task and complete the required fields.
+To add a task template within a stage template, clickAdd Task and complete the required fields.

 Learn about 'Task' fields...